coreboot/coreboot/Documentation/tutorial/part2.md

 you to take back your commit and amend it.

-When you are done with your commit, run `git push` to push your commit to coreboot.org. **Note:** To submit as a draft, use
-`git push origin HEAD:refs/drafts/master`.
-Submitting as a draft means that your commit will be on coreboot.org, but is only visible to those you add as reviewers.
+When you are done with your commit, run `git push` to push your commit to coreboot.org. **Note:** To submit as a private patch, use `git push origin HEAD:refs/for/master%private`.
+Submitting as a private patch means that your commit will be on review.coreboot.org, but is only visible to yourself and those you add as reviewers.

 This has been a quick primer on how to submit a change to Gerrit for review using git.
 You may wish to review the [Gerrit code review workflow